Free eye care, glasses, and exams in Georgia.

 Find information on the leading charities as well as non-profits in Georgia to contact for free eye exams.
-Many of the providers will not only offer vision tests, but they will also provide prescription glasses, frames, or contact lenses to those households that can't afford to buy them on their own.
+Many of the providers listed below will not only offer vision tests, but they will also provide low cost or free prescription glasses, frames, or contact lenses to those households that can't afford to buy them on their own.

 The state of Georgia is served by several local charity organizations, such as the Grady Eye Clinic.
 This non-profit center will focus on supporting residents in the city of Atlanta as well as surrounding counties, such as Fulton as well as Gwinnett.
 However other providers operate across the state and support all cities, towns and counties.
 One of the major providers is the Georgia Charitable Care Network (GCCN), which offers eye care testing among their various medical services.

 There are free screenings for adults, children, as well as senior citizens.
 Doctors will also exam infants as well as newborns in an effort to diagnose any eye disease while the child is still young.
 This means that a free exam is often given to children under the age of 10 or so, but the exact terms and conditions will vary based on the agency and the applicant's income.

 Patients that need surgery, or free prescription glasses, are often served by the Georgia Lions Lighthouse Foundation.
 This is the local branch of the national non-profit organization.
 This is a volunteer driven organization that includes many optometrists, health care specialists, and retail stores as well.
 Together they combine their resources to offer some or all of the following.

 - Free or low cost prescription glasses to correct vision.